quangloc99/quangloc99.github.io/_posts/2022-02-19-a-guide-to-test-generation-with-polygon-and-testlib.md

   caption="validator.cpp" ext="cpp"
 %}

-Wrting validation tests is also important in order to ensure its correctness.
+Writing validation tests is also important in order to ensure its correctness.
 How do I write validation tests?
-For each of the `read` statements, as well as `ensuref` statements, I add two tests for them -- one with a value lower than the lower bound, and one with a value higher than the upper bound.
+For each of the `read` statements, as well as `ensuref` statements, I add two tests for it -- one with a value lower than the lower bound, and one with a value higher than the upper bound.

-Below are the my validation tests.
+Below are my validation tests.
 - The first two are for testing the value of `test-count`.
 - The next two are for testing the value of `n`.